aleshaleksey/fansys23/monsters-npcs/humanoids.md

 The average elf has lived for centuries and has had time to learn an incredible range of skills.
 This thus represents your average elf.

-An average elf will carry a sling and knife for self defense, knowing that the world is more dangerous than it appears.
+An average elf will carry a sling and knife for self defence, knowing that the world is more dangerous than it appears.
 They seldom enter combat unless there is a strict necessity for it.
 No one wants to die.

 ____
 ### Elvish Elder (level 13)